Festivals & Events

 Winter Lights Festival (Mid to late February)

-Reykjavik Food & Fun Festival (Late Feb to early Mar)
+Reykjavík Food & Fun Festival (Late Feb to early Mar)

-Promotions at restaurants throughout Reykjavik bring to light the achievements of chefs and manufacturers of Icelandic gourmet products such as caviar, shrimp, lamb and cheese.
+Promotions at restaurants throughout Reykjavík bring to light the achievements of chefs and manufacturers of Icelandic gourmet products such as caviar, shrimp, lamb, and cheese.
 Internationally renowned chefs visit the capital and are paired with a restaurant to create a special menu for the week at discounted prices.

-Reykjavik Fashion Festival & Design March (Mid March)
+Reykjavík Fashion Festival & Design March (Mid March)

 Started in 2010, the Reykjavik Fashion Festival provides an arena for new Icelandic designers to showcase their clothing lines and fully express their visions in a cutting-edge event program where avant-garde fashion, music and fun fuse together seamlessly for all to enjoy.
-Design March presents exhibitions, workshops and events across the city from the world of design ranging from architecture to fashion, fonts, furniture and food.
+Design March presents exhibitions, workshops, and events across the city from the world of design ranging from architecture to fashion, fonts, furniture and food.

 Bun Day / Bolludagur (February-March)